Frequently Asked Questions

 - Abide by the Workplace Harassment Policy of Harvard University and immediately contact the Director of Operations if you feel victimized by a work-related incident.

-- Be familiar with and follow the policies of the Arnold Arboretum.
+- Be familiar with and follow the policies and procedures of the Arnold Arboretum.

 - Commit to best practices for ensuring workplace safety.